DevGoran/Dell-Fan-Control-Workarounds/README.md

 6) On your host ipmitool is installed (apt-get update && apt-get install ipmitool)

 ## How to use
-Before using the script, check which sensors are available:
+Before using the script, check which sensors are available on your system:
 <pre>ipmitool -I lanplus -H iDracIP -U iDracUser -P iDracPW -y iDracEncryptionKey sdr type temperature</pre>
-You will see something like the following, where in this case, the Inlet Temp is the System Board Inlet Temp and the two Temp values are the 2 CPU package temparatures:
+You will see something similar to the following output.
+In this case, the Inlet Temp is the System Board Inlet Temp and the two Temp values are the 2 CPU package temparatures:
 <pre>
 Inlet Temp       | 04h | ok  |  7.1 | 25 degrees C
 Temp             | 0Eh | ok  |  3.1 | 31 degrees C
 Temp             | 0Fh | ok  |  3.2 | 31 degrees C
 </pre>
-The sensors are important, as otherwise you may monitor the wrong value and your system oerheats or still will have its fans be running on high rpm.
-Make sure to figur eout which sensor is for what.
+The sensor choice is important, as otherwise you may monitor the wrong value and your system oerheats or still will have its fans be running at high rpms.
+Make sure to figure out which sensor is for what.
 Note down the Sensor name, as you will need it later.

 1) Save the script in a folder and make it an executable file.
 2) Fill out user, password, host address and encryption key values.